git-of-aj/AZ-700/LB non HTTPS traffic.md

 - `Azure Application Gateway` - provides application delivery controller (ADC) as a service, offering various Layer 7 load-balancing capabilities.
 Use it to optimize web farm productivity by offloading CPU-intensive SSL termination to the gateway.

 - `Azure Front Door` - application delivery network that provides global load balancing and site acceleration service for web applications.
 It offers Layer 7 capabilities for your application like SSL offload, path-based routing, fast failover, caching, etc. to improve performance and high-availability of your applications

+> `Layer 7 LB use case` --> A user visits a high‑traffic website.
+Over the course of the user’s session, he or she might request static content such as images or video, dynamic content such as a news feed, and even transactional information such as order status.
+Layer 7 load balancing allows the load balancer to route a request based on information in the request itself, such as what kind of content is being requested

 Table of summary :